 |

 However, the past decade has seen some attempts to narrow that gap.
 In 2009, the WNBA started to allow sponsorship on jerseys in order to boost revenue, a move that the NBA repeated in 2017.
 In 2016, ESPN doubled their rights fee to show WNBA games, paying $25 million a year.
 And in 2019, CBS Sports made a deal to pay for additional games.
-But one of the biggest moves was the WNBA’s 2020 community bargaining agreement.
+But one of the biggest moves was the WNBA’s 2020 collective bargaining agreement.

 The 2020 agreement was also a big step forward in terms of WNBA players’ salary potential.
 For the first time, the average salary reached six figures.

-WNBA 2019-2020 Season | After 2020 CBA |
+WNBA 2019-2020 Season | WNBA After 2020 CBA |

 ---|---|